 Doors Open Milwaukee is a public celebration of Milwaukee’s art, architecture, and neighborhoods.
 This year ACM is excited to participate in the virtual presentation of Doors Open.

-Two composers will be commissioned to write new pieces for the Wisconsin Black Historical Society and the iconic City Hall.
+We’ve commissioned two composers to write new pieces for the Wisconsin Black Historical Society and the iconic City Hall.

-Each piece will be filmed and recorded in the building and presented with a video tour of the building and commentary from a Milwaukee historian.
+Each piece will be filmed and recorded in the building and presented with a video tour of the building and commentary from Tom Barrett – mayor of Milwaukee, Clayborn Benson – founder of the Wisconsin Black Historical Society and Jim Owczarski – Milwaukee City Clerk.

 Most cities have torn down their classic city halls in favor of a big box store look and feel.
 But not Milwaukee.
 This classic is beautiful and a credit to the city.
 Milwaukee’s city hall is a magnificent 1895 building that is still the seat of city government today.